Dover Township, Fulton County, Ohio: Airport

 One the eastern edge of the township is Fulton County Airport, designated as KUSE.
-St. Vincent Mercy Medical Center's Aérospatiale SA 365 Dauphin Life Flight 2 helicopter is hangared here to perform medical evacuation.

 Fire and Emergency Medical Services

 Dover Township contracts with the Wauseon Fire Department and Fulton County's Emergency Medical Services (EMS) Department located in Wauseon, Ohio.
 Fulton County Health Center in Wauseon offers the closest Emergency Department that is 4.8 miles, and approximately 9 minutes, from the fairgrounds within the township.

-Tornado Sirens

-Tornado sirens, used to alert people outside that something dangerous is approaching, serve much of the township.
-They are located at Tedrow in the southwestern part of the township, at the Fulton County Fairgrounds in the southeastern part, and in Advance, at the northeast corner of the township.

 NOAA Weather Radio

 Dover Township is within the purview of IWX, the National Weather Service (NWS) Forecast Office for Northern Indiana.
 NOAA Weather Radio (NWR) stations that cover the township include the following stations: